Athletic Leadership

 International Applicants

-All international applicants from non-English speaking countries are required, in addition to the items listed above, to submit:
+In addition to the above admissions requirements, all international applicants from non-English speaking countries are required to submit:

-- Proof of English language proficiency by way of the TOEFL or IELTS.
-Other tests may be accepted on a case-by-case basis.
+- Proof of English language proficiency by way of the TOEFL or IELTS: Other tests may be accepted on a case-by-case basis.
 Please refer to our language requirements for more information on acceptable tests, minimum scores, exemptions, and conditional acceptance.
 If your undergraduate degree was earned in the United States and you successfully completed college-level English, we will consider English language proficiency met.

 - Please note: Transcripts must be in English.
 If the transcript is not in English you will be required to submit a professional credential evaluation completed by any member of the National Association of Credential Evaluation Services (NACES).
 For this we recommend SpanTran, with its customized portal for Springfield College applicants.
 World Education Services or Josef Silny & Associates, Inc. are also recommended for your credential evaluations.